eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

 Using pre-installed docker images
 --------------------------------
-Download `here <https://www.eprosima.com/index.php/downloads-all>`_ the Micro XRCE-DDS docker image that contains a pre-installed client and agent as well as some compiled examples.
+Download `here <https://www.eprosima.com/index.php/downloads-all>`_ the Micro XRCE-DDS and Fast-DDS Suite docker image that contains a pre-installed client and agent as well as some compiled examples.

 .. _install_agent: